hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_client_certificate.html.markdown

 It's also possible to configure these variables either in-line or from using variables in Terraform (as the `client_certificate_path` and `client_certificate_password` are in this example), like so:

-~> **NOTE:** We'd recommend not defining these variables in-line since they could easily be checked into Source Control.
+~> We recommend not defining these variables in-line since they could easily be checked into Source Control.

 ```hcl
 variable "client_certificate_path" {}